Payroll officer job description

 Xero Accounting Certificate

-A Xero Accounting Certificate equips learners with a robust understanding and practical knowledge of Xero to advance their payroll career.
+A Xero Accounting Certificate equips learners with a robust understanding and practical knowledge of Xero — a sophisticated accounting software that runs many payroll functions for businesses in Australia and globally.

-The duration of the course is around 15 hours total.
-This course is flexible, self-paced and completed entirely online.
+The duration of the course is around 15 hours total and there are no strict entry requirements.
+This payroll course is flexible, self-paced and completed entirely online.
 Payment plans are usually a feature of these types of courses which allow you to spread the cost out over time.

 1 providers offer this course